italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 This file can be produced in two ways:

-1. by hand after StoRM BackEnd service configuration
+1. by hand after StoRM Backend service configuration

 	* write your own used-space.ini file adding a section for each Storage Area you want to initialize